MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxPermission.md

 ## PARAMETERS

 ### -ExternalDirectoryObjectId
-It is the ObjectId of the mailbox in Azure Active Directory.
-This can be used in place of Identity.
-Passing ExternalDirectoryObjectId fetches the mailbox permission for the mailbox user associated with that specific ExternalDirectoryObjectId.
+The ExternalDirectoryObjectId parameter identifies the mailbox you want to view by using the ObjectId of the mailbox in Azure Active Directory.
+You can use this value instead of the Identity parameter.

 ```yaml
 Type: Guid